mr-jungchoi/falcon-helm/helm-charts/falcon-platform/README.md

 # Optionally delete the release namespace, and the namespace for each Falcon component subchart
 kubectl delete namespace $FALCON_PLATFORM_NAMESPACE $FALCON_SENSOR_NAMESPACE $FALCON_KAC_NAMESPACE $FALCON_IAR_NAMESPACE
 ```

+## Migrating from Individual Component Helm Charts
+> ⚠️ [!WARNING]
+> If you are already using the individual Falcon component Helm charts,
+> we recommend to continue doing so.
+We do not have any plans to stop supporting the
+> component Helm charts.
+We will continue supporting each Falcon component chart
+> to make updates to the unified falcon-platform Helm chart.
+Migrating to the unified
+> falcon-platform Helm chart requires completely uninstalling and reinstalling your
+> Falcon components, which is not recommended.